 In Douglas County, jurors 70 and over can opt to be permanently excused from Jury Service if they do not wish to serve.
 If you receive a Juror Summons and will be over the age of 70 by the time your Jury Service is set to begin, you can request an excusal by either completing your Juror Questionnaire and requesting excusal for age, or by contacting the Jury Coordinator at firstname.lastname@example.org or

 Please contact the jury coordinator at (785) 832-5213.

-You will be notified if your request has been granted or denied.
-You may contact the Jury Coordinator at (785) 832-5213 if you have not heard from the court within four weeks after making the request.
-You MUST report if you have not received a response to your request to be excused or deferred.
-Failure to report for jury duty can result in your being found in contempt of court.
+You will be notified if your request has been granted or denied by email, as well as a letter in the mail.
+You may contact the Jury Coordinator at Jury@douglascountyks.org or 785-832-5213 if you have not heard from the court within four weeks after making the request.

 Yes.
 Everyone is qualified to be a juror.
 You do not need any special skills, training, or legal knowledge to be a juror.
 As a juror, you will be responsible for impartially evaluating all the facts that are presented to you during the trial and, as the judge instructs, apply the law as it is written to the facts of the case.
 As a juror you will be expected to listen carefully, remain open minded, and follow instructions.